ria08/OLIST-Marketplace-Analysis/README.md

 - Loaded `order_items` from the Silver layer specifically for item-level analysis
 - Injected Python-generated `rfm` and `ab_test_summary` tables back into the Gold database through SQLAlchemy before loading to Power BI
 - Kept `ab_test_summary` intentionally standalone (no relationships) as an insight summary table, not a filter-propagating model table

-**Why Snowflake appears in the dashboard model:**
-- We started with a star in Gold (`fact_orders` + core dimensions) for warehouse simplicity and data quality control.
-- In Power BI, additional analytical paths (especially `order_items` plus product/seller cuts) required normalized relationship branches.
-- This created a practical **snowflake-style semantic model in Power BI** (not in Gold itself) so item-level slicing and order-level KPIs stay consistent.
+- This created a practical snowflake-style semantic model in Power BI (not in Gold itself) so item-level slicing and order-level KPIs stay consistent.

 **Power BI outputs (what we do and what we find):**
 - Monitor marketplace health trends and identify where growth is slowing